 “In my opinion,” says Owen, “the best way to 'toughen' feet is to naturally get them used to the distance, terrain, conditions, and footwear you’ll be taking on.
 Prepare your feet the same way you’d incrementally strengthen your muscles, tendons, heart, and lungs before ramping up to intense physical activity.”

-That way, you don’t need to rock a sock liner, lubricate your feet, or get agro with a tannin tea bath to make your skin more rugged.
-Save that time and money for a proper foot massage after your next big send (and a shower).
+That way, you don’t need to rock a sock liner, double layer socks, lubricate your feet, or get agro with a tannin tea bath to make your skin more rugged.
+Save that time and money for a proper foot massage after your next long run (and a shower).

 Peace Out Blisters.
 And Thanks, We Couldn’t Have Done It Without You

 That’s it, folks.
 We’re more than happy to share some tips that will tilt the scales toward stoke in your stride.
-Seems pretty simple when you get down to it.
+Blister protection seems pretty simple when you get down to it.
 To make it even simpler, here’s the refresher:

 Poor Fitting Shoes + Poor Fitting Socks + No Break In Time = Blisters